 - Getting court approval.
 A court must approve any settlement offer that is made to a child that exceeds $10,000, although a Guardianship set-up may be required by the Court even if less than $10,000.
 The settlement funds will belong to the child and must be placed into a restricted bank account.
 A carefully structured settlement can protect those funds so that they are available well after the child reaches the age of 18.

 These and many other issues make children’s product liability cases unique, requiring assistance from a lawyer who has experience with these complex matters.
 At Sevenish Law Firm, our child injury attorneys will give you their honest, professional opinion about your situation and discuss your options.

 Are you ready to get help for your child?
-Let’s talk about your situation now.
-Contact the child injury attorneys at Sevenish Law Firm.
+Contact our personal injury law office in Indianapolis to talk about your situation now.
 Your consultation is free, confidential, and comes with no strings attached.
 Our child injury attorneys will aggressively pursue the compensation your child deserves, and we will act with honesty, fairness, and integrity when seeking a result that is in your child’s best interests.